Skip to main content Skip to complementary content

 • kubectl get pods --namespace qlik-processing-env-66f2c0bb3e063d3518122259

-This command lists all the service of the environment being deployed.
+This command lists all the services running in the environment.
 When all their statuses show Running, the installation of your Dynamic Engine environment is completed.
 In Talend Management Console, the status of this environment changes to Ready, indicating that it is ready to run tasks or plans.

 Results